 This content is current only at the time of printing.
 This document was printed on 28 May 2022.
 A current copy is located at https://apvma.gov.au/node/1107

 Supplying chemicals and chemical products in Australia

-Before an agricultural or veterinary (agvet) chemical product can be legally imported, supplied, sold, promoted or advertised in Australia, the APVMA must register it (subject to certain exceptions).
-Part of our role is to monitor and enforce compliance in the marketplace with the regulatory requirements relating to agvet chemical products, and to help manufacturers, importers and suppliers of agvet chemicals to be aware of and have an understanding of these regulatory requirements.
+Before an agricultural or veterinary (agvet) chemical product can be legally imported, supplied, sold, promoted or advertised in Australia, the Australian Pesticides and Veterinary Medicines Authority (APVMA) must register it (subject to certain exceptions).
+Part of our role is to monitor and enforce compliance in the marketplace with the regulatory requirements relating to agvet chemical products and to help manufacturers, importers and suppliers of agvet chemicals to be aware of and have an understanding of these regulatory requirements.

 We work closely with state and territory governments to ensure there is effective coordination and communication of monitoring and compliance efforts.
-We also work with the Australian Border Force to help stop the illegal importation of agvet chemicals.
+We also work with the Australian Border Force to intercept illegal imports of agvet chemicals.

 An agvet active constituent must be approved, or exempted from approval, by the APVMA before it can be supplied to the market.

 An agvet chemical product must also be registered by the APVMA before it can be supplied to the market (subject to certain exceptions).
 A product is considered an agricultural chemical product or a veterinary chemical product if it meets the definition of an agricultural chemical product or a veterinary chemical product.
 Many ‘natural’, ‘organic’ and ‘chemical-free’ products fit these definitions and are therefore regulated by the APVMA.
 Learn more about supplying and selling natural agvet products in Australia.